Pranjal-Adhikari/pranjal-adhikari.github.io/_posts/2026-02-16-building-scanlateanator-a-web-based-manga-scanlation-editor.md

 - **script.js** (67KB): For the logic and canvas manipulation
 - **styles.css** (24KB): Visual styling with a dark VSCode-inspired theme

 This vanilla JavaScript approach avoids framework overhead and keeps the entire application lightweight and fast.
-There are no build processes.
-You can simply open it in a browser and start editing.
+There are no build processes, because this is vanilla JS with HTML+CSS for theming and structure.
+Due to this, you can simply open it in a browser and start editing.

 ## The Canvas System